highcharts/node-export-server/README.md

   * `async`: Get a download link instead of the file data
   * `noDownload`: Bool, set to true to not send attachment headers on the response.
   * `asyncRendering`: Wait for the included scripts to call `highexp.done()` before rendering the chart.
+  * `globalOptions`: A JSON object with options to be passed to `Highcharts.setOptions`.
+  * `dataOptions`: Passed to `Highcharts.data(..)`
+  * `customCode`: When `dataOptions` is supplied, this is a function to be called with the after applying the data options.
+Its only argument is the complete options object which will be passed to the Highcharts constructor on return.

 Note that the `b64` option overrides the `async` option.